S Corporation Income Tax: Everything You Need to Know

 Each year, S corporations are required to file an informational tax return.
 This return is always due on the 15th day of the third month, following the end of the corporation's tax year.
 Most often, this will be March 15.
 Form 1120S must be accompanied by a K-1 for each individual shareholder.
 If you cannot meet this deadline, you can seek an automatic six-month extension by filing Form 7004.

 As a shareholder, you will need to pay tax on your portion of the corporation's income.
 Payment is subject to the same deadline as individual taxpayers and is typically due on April 15.
 In addition, all S corporations that pay employee wages are required to withhold Medicare and Social Security taxes from each paycheck.
 They must then file Form 941 four times a year on January 31, April 30, July 31, and October 31.

 When you form an S corporation, it is imperative that you understand your responsibilities in terms of taxation.
 This will help you remain organized and plan ahead.
 By practicing due diligence from day one, you can ensure that your corporation remains in good standing.
 This will also help you avoid any unnecessary penalties.
 If at any time you have any questions, please seek professional advice.

 If you need help with your S corporation income tax return, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.